open-contracting-extensions/ocds_qualification_extension/README.md

 ### 2019-05-01

-* Add 'qualifiedBidder' and 'disqualifiedBidder' codes to `+partyRole.csv`.
+* Add 'qualifiedBidder' and 'disqualifiedBidder' codes to the `+partyRole.csv` codelist patch.

 ### 2019-03-20